apache/james-project/src/adr/0045-support-jmap-push-with-mailbox-changes-implementation.md

 ## Consequences

 - Due to the limitation of the event listening mechanism of the listeners, we can only store one change (one **mailboxId**) for each state instead of many.
-However, by keeping the data type of changes as separeted lists, we will be more open for future improvements.
+However, by keeping the data type of changes as separated lists, we will be more opened for future improvements.
 - Changes can only be fetched in a linear fashion from oldest to newest, as opposed to how it should prioritize newer changes first according to the spec.

 ## Cassandra table structure